A BRIEF HISTORY OF OUR ASSOCIATION

 The Burlington County Professional Firefighters' Association, Local 3091, is affiliated with the International Association of Fire Fighters, AFL/CIO/CLC.
 In addition, we are members of the Professional Fire Fighters Association of New Jersey, which is the State Charter Association for the International.

-We are the oldest bargaining unit for career Fire Fighters and Emergency Medical Technicians in the following Burlington County townships: Medford, Westampton, Willingboro, Cinnaminson and Mount Laurel.
+We are the oldest bargaining unit for career Fire Fighters and Emergency Medical Technicians in Burlington County.

-We received our charter on March 10, 1987 and through the past 32 years we have seen our Association grow from our first President, Joseph Verrill, and 2 initial founding members Bruce Adams & Jay Saymon of the Cinnaminson FD, to our present active membership of 111.
+We received our charter on March 10, 1987 and through the years we have seen our Association grow from our first President, Joseph Verrill, and 2 initial founding members, Bruce Adams & Jay Saymon of the Cinnaminson FD, to our present active membership of 140 and growing.

 Proceeds from our Poker Night events are utilized to support the "Sean Fund."
 The "Sean Fund" is a fund established to assist members of our local, or their family members, who might need financial assistance with any medical condition in which their medical coverage or insurance falls short, or those members who are falling on hard times.